h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * RADIUS over TLS

-> Either RADIUS/TLS or RADIUS/DTLS.
+> Any RADIUS packets transported over TLS or DTLS.
 This terminology is used instead of alternatives such as "RADIUS/(D)TLS", or "either RADIUS/TLS or RADIUS/DTLS".
+This term is generally used when referring to TLS-layer requirements for RADIUS packet transport.

+* historic RADIUS/TLS

+> RADIUS over (D)TLS as defined in {{RFC6614}} and {{RFC7360}}.
+This term does not include the protocol defined in this specfication.

 * RADIUS/1.1